alexirpan/alexirpan.github.io/_posts/2016-06-30-email-time.markdown

 All it means is that they have limited bandwidth and I didn't make it through the pipe.

-The issue is that if people are interested, and then forget to follow up, or don't know how to follow up, you end up reading the wrong signs, and think they aren't interested at all.
+The issue is that if people are interested, but forgot to follow up, or don't know how to follow up, you end up reading the wrong signs, and think they aren't interested at all.
 In work contexts, this isn't so bad.
 In romantic contexts...things can get complicated.